TokenBrice/blog/content/services/_index.md

 **I can inform your DeFi product strategy and development.**

 *   I am a DeFi power user, I try pretty much any decent DeFi services and chat daily with many DeFi buffs.
-*   [I develop a linguistic-based approach](https://github.com/TokenBrice/blog/blob/master/static/others/monolith-semantic-analysis.pdf) to better your user experience providing incredible and reliable insights.
+*   [I develop a linguistic-based approach](https://github.com/TokenBrice/blog/blob/master/static/others/monolith-semantic-analysis.pdf) providing actionable and reliable insights to better your user experience.
 *   I have a highly user-centric approach and is usually the "User Champion" wherever I go.
-*	I produce comprehensive and actionable recommendations.
-Thanks to my knowledge of the industry I can spot the potential synergies of your product with the DeFi ecosystem & help you maximize them.
+*	Thanks to my knowledge of the industry I can spot the potential synergies of your product with the DeFi ecosystem & help you design a strategy to maximize them.

 ### TokenBrice